-- In order to further ascertain Mr. Raulinaitis's residency, I conducted 14. surveillance of the Santa Clarita address he listed in his concealed weapons permit application. - On January 28, 2013, I parked my unmarked police vehicle at the end of 15. the cul-de-sac near the Santa Clarita address listed by Mr. Raulinaitis in his concealed weapons permit application as belonging to his wife.
-From the end of the cul-de-sac, I had a clear, unobstructed view of the home listed by Mr. Raulinaitis as his wife's residence. - I arrived at 6:15 a.m.
-At 6:43 a.m., I saw Mr. Raulinaitis leave from that 16. house.
-I recognized him from his DMV photograph which I obtained from a statewide database called Cal Photo. - I saw Mr. Raulinaitis enter his silver Infiniti (with customized California 17. plates reading "SIG ESQ") This vehicle was parked backed into the driveway. - The vehicle was parked next to his wife's Toyota SUV, also in the 18. driveway. - Mr. Raulinaitis loaded a blue cooler onto the passenger seat of his car.
-19. - Mr. Raulinaitis then entered the driver's seat and drove away.
-20. - I, along with my partners, Ed Jones and Kevin Donoghue, followed 21.
-Mr. Raulinaitis in his silver Infiniti to 142 W. Verdugo Avenue in Burbank (which he had listed in his concealed weapons permit application as his business address and which his driver's license, a copy of which he submitted pursuant to the concealed weapons permit application's requirement, listed as his address). - At my instruction, my fellow investigator, Ed Jones, conducted a followup surveillance and reported the results to me.
+- 14. In order to further ascertain Mr. Raulinaitis's residency, I conducted surveillance of the Santa Clarita address he listed in his concealed weapons permit application. - 15.
+On January 28, 2013, I parked my unmarked police vehicle at the end of the cul-de-sac near the Santa Clarita address listed by Mr. Raulinaitis in his concealed weapons permit application as belonging to his wife.
+From the end of the cul-de-sac, I had a clear, unobstructed view of the home listed by Mr. Raulinaitis as his wife's residence. - 16.
+I arrived at 6:15 a.m.
+At 6:43 a.m., I saw Mr. Raulinaitis leave from that house.
+I recognized him from his DMV photograph which I obtained from a statewide database called Cal Photo. - 17.
+I saw Mr. Raulinaitis enter his silver Infiniti (with customized California plates reading "SIG ESQ") This vehicle was parked backed into the driveway. - 18.
+The vehicle was parked next to his wife's Toyota SUV, also in the driveway. - 19.
+Mr. Raulinaitis loaded a blue cooler onto the passenger seat of his car. - 20.
+Mr. Raulinaitis then entered the driver's seat and drove away. - 21.
+I, along with my partners, Ed Jones and Kevin Donoghue, followed Mr. Raulinaitis in his silver Infiniti to 142 W. Verdugo Avenue in Burbank (which he had listed in his concealed weapons permit application as his business address and which his driver's license, a copy of which he submitted pursuant to the concealed weapons permit application's requirement, listed as his address). - 22.
+At my instruction, my fellow investigator, Ed Jones, conducted a follow-up surveillance and reported the results to me.
 Reserve Deputy Jones reported to me that he saw Mr. Raulinaitis leave the home in Santa Clarita (the same address which his application listed as his wife's residence). - 23.
 Detective Jones told me that he saw Mr. Raulinaitis walk to a silver Infiniti, license plate SIG ESQ.

-- 24. Detective Jones further reported to me that he recognized Mr. Raulinaitis from his DMV photograph and from our prior surveillance. - 25.
-Detective Jones's observations about Mr. Raulinaitis were made on February 1, 2013, at 6:42 a.m. - 26.
+- 25. Detective Jones's observations about Mr. Raulinaitis were made on February 1, 2013, at 6:42 a.m. - 26.
 My personal surveillance of the address given by Mr. Raulinaitis as his wife's, combined with the report of my partner, Detective Jones, confirmed that Mr. Raulinaitis stayed at the Santa Clarita residence from which he departed for work on the two mornings we conducted surveillance of him at that residence. - 27.
 Mr. Raulinaitis's only claim to Ventura County residency was that he owned a condominium in Oxnard. - 28.
 But when I spoke with the property manager, she told me that she had spoken with Mr. Raulinaitis's wife, Rima, who said that they were renting the condominium to their son, Justin. - 29.
 On the same day as the interview I conducted with Mr. Raulinaitis, February 20, 2013, he registered to vote in Ventura County.
 Before that date, including at the time of his concealed weapons permit application, Mr. Raulinaitis was not registered to vote in Ventura County.
 I learned this information by interviewing an employee at Voter Registration in the Hall of Administration of the Ventura County Government Center. - 30.
 From this investigation it was not reasonable to conclude that Mr. Raulinaitis was a Ventura County resident.
 On that basis his concealed weapons permit application was denied.
 It was not necessary for me to investigate the moral character and good cause issues.